grainrigi/AssetsTools/README.md

 - .NET Core 2.0 (for netstandard2.0 build)

 ### With VS2017
-Just load the AssetsTools.sln and build the whole solutions.
+Just load the AssetsTools.sln and build the whole solution.

 ### With dotnet
 Just execute `dotnet build` in the root directory.